WHAT HAPPENS if the greatest Filipino artists collaborate on a single work? How far can their artistic madness go?

 After its last restaging 11 years ago, the historic work was revived last September at the Metropolitan Theatre and Samsung Performing Arts Theatre, and is set for another run in February 2024.
 A filmed performance from the recent restaging will also be screened online by the Metropolitan Theatre on Saturday, Nov.
 11, on its Facebook page.

-Performed by the Alice Reyes Dance Philippines (ARDP), and with its creator Alice Reyes still at the helm, Rama, Hari was a frenzied, sumptuous and masterful feast of Filipino artistry, one that this generation is lucky enough to experience.
+Performed by the dancers of Alice Reyes Dance Philippines (ARDP) and the Cultural Center of the Philippines’s Professional Artist Support Program, and with its creator Alice Reyes still at the helm, Rama, Hari was a frenzied, sumptuous and masterly feast of Filipino artistry, one that this generation is lucky enough to experience.

 The rock opera chronicles the fraught journey of Rama, the incarnation of the Hindu god Vishnu, and his wife Sita.
-The theme of the show is presented right from the get-go: “Ito ay tunggalian ng kabutihan at kasamaan (This is a struggle between good and evil), a quasi-Greek chorus intones, voiced from the pit by the Ryan Cayabyab Singers.
+The theme of the show is presented right from the get-go: “Ito ay kasaysayan ng dakilang tunggalian ng kabutihan at kasamaan (This is the history of the glorious struggle between good and evil),” a quasi-Greek chorus intones, voiced from the pit by the Ryan Cayabyab Singers.

 Everything is well for Rama: he weds Sita, the daughter of King Janaka of Mithila, as he waits to be crowned in the kingdom of his father Dasaratha (Audie Gemora and Lester Reguindin).